What is Sarcoma and How is it Treated?

 Our Multidisciplinary Approach to Sarcoma Treatment

 For rare diseases like sarcoma, multidisciplinary cancer care is especially important.
-Specialists in medical oncology, surgical oncology, and pathology from the Center for Sarcoma and Bone Oncology at Dana-Farber Cancer Institute share their thoughts about the benefits of a team effort in treating sarcoma.
+Specialists in medical oncology, surgical oncology, and pathology from the Sarcoma Center at Dana-Farber Cancer Institute share their thoughts about the benefits of a team effort in treating sarcoma.

 When our pathologists confirm a sarcoma diagnosis, our clinicians meet to discuss next steps.
 The treatment plan is tailored, as much as possible, to each individual patient and their disease profile, taking into account such details as the patient's age, prior medical conditions, lifestyle and personal preferences.